flytbase/flytdocs/source/docs/FlytOS/FlytOSInstallationGuide.rst

 ..    :align: center

+.. _activate_flytos:

 Activate FlytOS
 ---------------

+You have to activate installed FlytOS, without which critical APIs would not function.
 Click `here <http://my.flytbase.com>`_ to register your device and activate FlytOS.
 Learn more about setting up your FlytBase account here.

 .. |br| raw:: html